Joachimchisom1/Joachimchisom1/README.md

   <p align="center"><a href='https://postimages.org/' target='_blank'><img src='https://i.postimg.cc/Kc92x46t/image.jpg' border='0' alt='image'/></a></p>

-   I'm an **Experienced software Engineer** with a passion for developing innovative programs and software solutions that meets business demand.
-Well-equipped in technology, write code to create systems that are reliable.
-Self-Motivated with a strong technical background who self-discipline, having the ability to organize and present complex solutions clearly.
+   I'm an **Experienced software Engineer, Blockchain Enthusiast, Entrepreneur** with a passion for developing innovative programs and software solutions that meets business demand.
+Am Well-equipped in technology, I write codes to create systems that are reliable.
+Am Self-Motivated with a strong technical background having the ability to organize and present complex solutions clearly.